 We posted a few reader photos of flooding on Facebook last night.
 Other readers responded with more, and with stories.
 The flooding was so bad it got inside Town Center Mall:

+We have seen houses suffering damage from the high winds and heavy rain so it’s important to act quick after the storms pass to prevent any further damage.
+If you see any issues with your roof then get WDR Roofing Company to look at it before it becomes worse.
 That first photo is from our own kid getting in on the action.
 We also received mall photos from readers.
 This one is also from inside:

 Parking areas were also flooded.